What meditation does for the mind

 Meditation daily can improve the symptoms of anxiety and depressions as well as a whole range of other conditions as John Hopkins research indicates.

-What meditation does for the mind… it is gives you a sense of well being and a calm disposition.
+What meditation does for the mind… it gives you a sense of well being and a calm disposition.

 Other benefits include:-